 - 2.1 The intention to adopt sustainable procurement requirements in the Procurement Process should be identified at the planning stage of the Project Procurement Strategy for Development (PPSD). - 2.2 The Bank's Procurement Regulations allow for a number of stages at which sustainable procurement considerations may be applied: - a.
-Prequalification/Initial Selection of firms; - b. functional and/or detailed technical specifications; - c. evaluation criteria; - d. contract terms and conditions; and - e. contract performance monitoring. - 2.3 Sustainable procurement requirements may arise from the following sources: - a.
+Prequalification/Initial Selection of firms; - b. functional and/or detailed technical specifications; - c.
+Evaluation Criteria, including use of Rated Criteria; - d. contract terms and conditions; and - e. contract performance monitoring. - 2.3 Sustainable procurement requirements may arise from the following sources: - a.
 The Borrower's policies on economic, social, and environmental sustainability. - b.
-Risks and opportunities identified through analysis of the market or the business and operating environment.
-Sustainability risks and opportunities that could be managed through the Procurement Process may also be identified through the environmental and social impact assessments. - 2.4 The sustainable procurement requirements should be based on evidence (i.e., with supporting data), and on existing social-label criteria, eco-label criteria, or information collected from stakeholders in industry, civil society, and international development agencies. - 2.5 The Borrower shall not request sustainable procurement requirements that are proprietary or otherwise available to only one firm, unless such a requirement is justified to the satisfaction of the Bank. - 2.6 If sustainable procurement requirements are specified, relevant evaluation and qualification criteria shall be specified in the request for bids/request for proposals documents to enable the evaluation of sustainable procurement aspects in Bids/Proposals.
-The Borrower may adopt international sustainability standards covering a wide range of product and service groups, provided they are consistent with Bank's Core Procurement Principles.
-Internationally recognized certification or accreditation schemes may be used to demonstrate a firm's ability to apply environmental management measures.
+Risks, mitigations, and opportunities identified through analysis of the market and the operating environment. - c.
+Economic, environmental, and social impact assessments or other documents identifying procurement-related risks and mitigations, including those arising from the Borrower's application of the Bank's Environmental and Social Framework. - d.
+The Borrower's objectives related to Green, Resilient and Inclusive Development, universal access, gender inclusivity etc. - 2.4 The sustainable procurement requirements should be based on evidence (i.e., with supporting data), and on existing social-label criteria, eco-label criteria, or information collected from stakeholders in industry, civil society, and international development agencies. - 2.5 The Borrower shall not request sustainable procurement requirements that are proprietary or otherwise available to only one Bidder/Proposer, unless such a requirement is justified to the satisfaction of the Bank.

+- 2.6 If sustainable procurement requirements are specified, relevant evaluation and qualification criteria shall be specified in the Request for Bids/Request for Proposals documents to enable the evaluation of sustainable procurement aspects in Bids/Proposals e.g. the Bidder's/Proposer's Environmental and Social-Management Strategy and Implementation Plan, works methodology, key personnel, code of conduct etc. The Borrower may adopt international sustainability standards covering a wide range of product and service groups, provided they are consistent with Bank's Core Procurement Principles.
+Internationally recognized certification or accreditation schemes may be used to demonstrate a Bidder's/Proposer's ability to apply environmental management measures.
 Such schemes may include ISO 14001 or other systems that conform to the relevant international standards on certification and environmental management.
-Firms may also be able to demonstrate that they apply equivalent sustainable management measures, even without certification.

-- 2.7 The Borrower may include economic, environmental, and social considerations in a contract, provided they are consistent with Bank policy. - 2.8 If sustainable procurement requirements are included in a contract, the KPIs should include key sustainable procurement aspects to enable monitoring the requirements.
+Bidders/Proposers may also be permitted to demonstrate that they apply equivalent sustainable management measures, even without certification. - 2.7 The Borrower may include economic, environmental, and social considerations in a contract, provided they are consistent with Bank policy. - 2.8 If sustainable procurement requirements are included in a contract, the KPIs shall include key sustainable procurement aspects to enable monitoring the requirements.